malik1himanshu1/aspire_loan_api/README.md

 ### **Note: You will receive JSON responses to every API request**

 1. You are a new user so visit `/api/register` to register first.
-Fields required for this request are `email` & `password` ( Pls note your password will be encrypted so kindly memorize it )
+Fields required for this request are `name`,`email` & `password` ( password will be encrypted so kindly memorize it )

     Expected Response: `{"status":"success","heading":"User created!","message":"Pleae login to continue."}`